desmondlzy/start-hacking-with-flutter/README.md

 ## Golden Rule

-Whenever you are not sure how to implement something, Google it.
+GOOGLE IS OUR BEST FRIEND

+### It means that...
+Whenever you feel unsure how to implement layouts/features, or the signature of a class you plan to use, just google it out.
+Usually google is simply the most efficient way of getting problems solved.
+Based on my not-so-long learning and coding experience, Google with proper keywords gives a good solution in the top 3 results 95% of the time.

 ## Read List

-In general, the [official website](https://flutter.dev/) gives a lot of useful information, tips, and best practices...
+In general, the [official website](https://flutter.dev/) gives a lot of useful information, tips, and best practices.
+The official website should be always be of top priority (and Google usually direct you there).

 Finishing these items, you will be able to write any UI by yourself (theoretically).